ngsiokun/SavorMeDeviceSensitive/CUSTOMIZATIONS_PERSISTENT.md

 PowerShell causes compatibility issues with batch scripts and environment setup.

 ## 🎯 **Purpose**
 This document ensures that all customizations made to the SavorMe application persist through GitHub clones and maintain consistent quality, branding, evidence-based scientific accuracy, and comprehensive cooking instructions.
+It also provides clear frontend/backend debugging guidance.

 ## 📊 **Evidence-Based Moods System (v2.1.0)**